 Certificate of Unpaid Assessments.
 Upon the request of any Owner, Mortgagee, prospective purchaser, or prospective Mortgagee of a Lot, the Board shall furnish within fifteen (15) days after a request therefor, a certificate in recordable form stating the amount, if any, of unpaid Assessments charged to the Lot.
 The certificate shall be binding upon the Board, the Association, and every Owner as to the amount of such indebtedness on the date of the certificate unless, and to the extent known by the recipient, to be false.

-Self-Governance of Villages
+Roles of Villages

 Authority.
 Each Village is delineated by subdivision or division within the planned unit development and shall have the right, power, and authority to govern, resolve, and control all issues which relate to and are distinct to that Village as compared to the entire Association.
 This governance and authority shall be limited to those issues, acts, omissions, or conduct which have been specifically delegated or identified by the Board as being unique to a Village such that only the Members within that Village shall have a right to vote on such matters.
 Such matters shall be specific rules of Lot usage, community standards, and the like; provided, however, that no rules adopted by any Village shall be in conflict with any Governing Documents established for the Association as a whole.

-Responsibilities.
-Each Village has the following responsibilities.

-Recruit and select Village leadership team.

-Recruit volunteers for Association and Village activities and assignments.

-Organize Village social and special activities and other avenues to promote and preserve resident cohesion and communications.

-Represent the interests of the Members in the Village.

-Prepare an annual budget, submit the budget to the Board for approval, and monitor the Village specific expenses.

-Adhere to financial audit standards established by the Association Board.

-Prepare and maintain a directory of all Occupants and Members in the Village.

-Assist in orienting new Members and Occupants in Association Governing Documents.

-Assist in disbursing information from the Association.

-Assist in matters of Notice and Record.

-Promote compliance with Governing Documents of the Association.

-Provide input to the Association of concerns within the Village.

-Provide initial intervention for delinquent Dues prior to invoking Delinquent Dues Policy.

-Distribute guest parking passes when needed.

-Meetings.
-The Members of any Village shall establish the criteria for holding meetings and consistent with meeting and Notice requirements herein and the Act.

 Rules and Regulations.
 The Members of any Village may adopt rules and regulations for their Village subject to Association Board review.

 Inconsistency.
 No Village shall have the authority to adopt any rules or regulations which are inconsistent with Association Governing Documents.